blue-yonder/tsfresh/docs/text/data_formats.rst

     industrial application as in the robot dataset).
     For each kind of time series the features are calculated individually.

-Important: None of these columns is allowed to contain any ``NaN``, ``Inf`` or ``-Inf`` values.
+Important: None of these columns is allowed to contain ``NaN``, ``Inf`` or ``-Inf`` values.

-In the following we describe the different input formats, that are build on those columns:
+In the following paragrpahs, we describe the different input formats that are build based off those columns:

 * A flat DataFrame
 * A stacked DataFrame
 * A dictionary of flat DataFrames

-The difference between a flat and a stacked DataFrame is indicated by specifying or not specifying the parameters ``column_value`` and ``column_kind`` in the :func:`tsfresh.extract_features` function.
+The difference between a flat and a stacked DataFrame is indicated by specifying (or not) the parameters ``column_value`` and ``column_kind`` in the :func:`tsfresh.extract_features` function.

-If you do not know which one to choose, you probably want to try out the flat or stacked DataFrame.
+If you are unsure which one to choose, try either the flat or stacked DataFrame.

 Input Option 1.
 Flat DataFrame or Wide DataFrame
 ------------------------------------------------